-Emergency Medical Services FISDAP-Students enrolled in the Emergency Medical Services-Advanced EMT and/or Paramedic options are charged \$80 to establish an online student account for field data tracking and clinical reports required when students are completing clinical assignments throughout the program.
+Emergency Medical Services FISDAP and Comprehensive Assessment-Students enrolled in the Emergency Medical Services-Advanced EMT and/or Paramedic options are charged \$80 to establish an online student account for field data tracking and required clinical assignment reporting.
+Comprehensive testing through Limmer Creative for students in all program options, EMT, AEMT, and Paramedic, will incur one-time costs of \$35, \$26, and \$35, respectively.

-Practical Nursing Comprehensive Assessment Testing-Students enrolled in the Practical Nursing program are charged a fee of \$174 each term of program enrollment to cover term-by-term and final comprehensive assessments as required by the Statewide Nursing Progression Policy.
+Practical Nursing Comprehensive Assessment Testing- Students enrolled in the Practical Nursing program are charged a fee of \$174 each term of program enrollment to cover term-byterm and final comprehensive assessments as required by the Statewide Nursing Progression Policy.

-Physical Therapist Assistant Comprehensive Assessment-Students enrolled in the Physical Therapist Assistant program are charged fees of \$35 to cover the Scorebuilders assessment in fourth semester of the program and \$80 for the FSBPT PEAT exams in the final (fifth) semester.
+Physical Therapist Assistant Comprehensive Assessment- Students enrolled in the Physical Therapist Assistant program are charged fees of \$50 to cover the Scorebuilders assessment in fourth semester of the program and \$80 for the FSBPT PEAT exams in the final (fifth) semester.